andreamari/polyquantum_test/docs/README.md

 16. If accepted, your contribution will be merged into the Polyquantum repository! 🎉

-## How to Edit an Existing Markdown Document
+## How to edit an existing markdown document

 1. Navigate to the subfolder corresponding to the Polyquantum project you’d like to contribute to.
 2. Click on the name of the document you’d like to edit.